 Summary

-End users are able to review and provide comments on ICANN operations and annual budget as well as monitor and comment on issues of concern.
+End users are able to review and provide comments on ICANN strategic plans and operational budget, as well as monitor and voice issues of concern.

 The At-Large Community can request additional funding through ICANN’s special budget request process.
 Once approved, the At-Large Community can apply the resources to advance end user interests.